 You might live in or near the hotel.

 Some hotels are in remote areas, such as parts of the Highlands and Islands.

-A degree or Higher National Diploma (HND) in hospitality and tourism management, hospitality management or a business related subject.
+A degree (SCQF Level 9-10) or HND (SCQF Level 8) in hospitality and tourism management, hospitality management or a business related subject.
 For a degree course you usually need 4-5 Highers for entry and for an HND 1-2 Highers usually including English.

 A degree in an unrelated subject and then a postgraduate course in hospitality management.